A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Valid IMs and the likelihood principle

 The general case in \eqref{eq:pl.lp} is computationally intimidating, and I don't presently have any recommendations on how this can be carried out efficiently, but bounds may be available; see below.
 I imagine, however, that a data analyst who is seriously concerned about both reliability and satisfying the likelihood principle can identify a relatively small finite set of plausible models in $\MM^\star$ that deserve consideration.
 Then the computations wouldn't be much more difficult than those needed to generate the plots in Figure~\ref{fig:bernoulli}.
 It's in the user's best interest, after all, to be parsimonious in their choice of $\MM$, since an overly generous choice will lead to unnecessary loss of efficiency.

 I'll conclude this section by discussing the case where $\MM = \MM^\star$, i.e., where the user is entertaining literally all the models that share a common relative likelihood. \citet{walley2002}, for instance, develops a framework of (imprecise) probabilistic inference that both satisfies the likelihood principle and achieves a version of the validity result in \eqref{eq:valid}.
-The recent work on so-called {\em e-values} is also relevant here.
 Let $Q$ denote a generic prior probability distribution for $\Theta$ on $\TT$ and define

-If $\theta$ were some specific parameter value $\theta_0$, then $\eta_Q(x, \theta_0)$ might be referred to as the {\em Bayes factor} for testing the hypothesis ``$\Theta = \theta_0$'' against the hypothesis that states instead ``$\Theta \sim Q$.''
+If $\theta$ were some specific parameter value $\theta_0$, then $\eta_Q(x, \theta_0)$ might be referred to as the {\em Bayes factor} for testing the null hypothesis ``$\Theta = \theta_0$'' against the alternative hypothesis ``$\Theta \sim Q$.''
 In addition to the Bayesian interpretation, $\eta_Q$ has a few interesting and relevant properties.
 First, since $\eta_Q$ only depends on the likelihood function up to proportionality, all the models in $\MM^\star$ yield the same $\eta_Q$ for a given $Q$, just like with $\eta$.
-Second, and unlike $\eta$, the reciprocal of $\eta_Q$ defines an e-value, i.e.,
+Second, the reciprocal of $\eta_Q$ (but not of $\eta$) satisfies